The children in our Resource, The Ark, come from all over Reading, from Tilehurst, Caversham, Newtown and Whitley.

 The Learning environment

-The Ark has quiet spaces to help pupils to learn when class gets too much for them.
-A sensory room equipped for calming or for stimulation.
+The Ark has quiet spaces to help pupils to learn when class gets too much for them, including a sensory room equipped for calming or for stimulation.
 A sensory garden is under development to include a music area, a wildlife area, a growing area and a fountain.
 Pupils can access this to help calm them down as well as learning about different plants and wildlife.